PaulDMooney/css-grid-blog/BLOGPOST.md

 </div>
 ```

 In the good example above, the child is not coupled to any specific grid layout.
 It can be reused in other places where it may need to take up more space, or less space.
-From a layout perspective, the child component's responsibility is to either take up 100% of the space given to it by it's parent, or only as much as it needs depending on scenario.
+From a layout perspective, the child component's responsibility is to either take up 100% of the space given to it by it's parent, or only as much as it needs to display its content depending on scenario.

 There may be some exceptions to the rule, like if the child component only ever exists with that parent component and is never reused anywhere else, but often its probably still a good idea to follow this rule just so we know where to draw the line on layout responsibility.